aurelappius/STALKR/README.md

 ## Code
 The code uses the ```pycreate2``` python library to communicate with the iRobot.
 The Computervision algorithms are based on ```openCV```.
 The codebase contains the following two executables:
 * ```follow_face.py``` was the first app that we used during development.
 It uses the Haar-Cascade Face Detection Algorithm to find a face in the camera image.
 After a successful try, we switched to ```follow_person.py``` because when following a person from behind, the face is usually not visible.
 * ```follow_person.py``` is the second app that uses MobilenetSSD for object detection.
 We filter it for objects that are classified as persons and then use our control scheme to follow.
+Additionally, eyes are shown on the screen to indicate the direction the robot is going.

 ## Current Problems / Further Work
 * The robot can only follow one person.
 When there are multiple persons in the room, the robot cannot distinguish between the them.
 This will result the follow algorithm to fail.